HarshitChhipa/myKnowledgeCenter/README.md

-# DeepInJS
+# myKnowledgeCenter
-This is my personal repo for having all the core JS feature tuts.
+This is my personal repo for having all the knowledge I am getting on daily basis.